Santa Maria Valley: a new California getaway

 Tip: if you’re homeschooling (like us) or just want to teach your kids about a variety of ecosystems, visit the Oso Flaco.
 The juxtaposition of five different environments is amazing and is a lesson plan ready to go!

 An easy 1.5 mile walk, hiking the Oso Flaco is doable for almost any skill level.
 It’s even wheelchair/stroller accessible all of the way to the beach.
 Wildlife to watch for includes birds, lizards, kangaroo rats (so cute!), legless lizards, fish, turtles, whales and more!
-Who would’ve love it!
+Who wouldn’t love it?

 Planning a visit: bring plenty of water and snacks, as you’ll be thirsty and you’ll want to spend as much time at the beach a possible.
 Also bring plenty of sunblock and some form of shade if you’re staying long.
 Allow 2-4 hours for a full, fun experience.